Toys for young children in the past

-As explained at the beginning of the toys for toddlers page, my recollections are as much about 1920s and 1930s toys - even though I grew up in the 1940s.
-Whereas that page describes and illustrates the earliest toys that I can remember, probably when I was somewhere between one and three years old, this page is about the toys I remember when I was a few years older, possibly somewhere between three and six.
+As explained at the beginning of the toys for small children page, my recollections are as much about 1920s and 1930s toys - even though I grew up in the 1940s.
+Whereas that page describes and illustrates the earliest toys that I can remember, probably when I was somewhere between one and three years old, this page is about the toys I remember when I was a few years older, possibly somewhere between four and six.
 These toys, like my earlier ones were second hand, handed down from families with older children, and I was expected to hand them down to younger children in due course.

 I had a scooter, which was presumably a hand-me-down, but it did not get used much.
 It was not really robust enough for outdoor use and there was not enough room indoors without bashing into furniture.
 It got passed on quite quickly.